ConnorXploit/django-maps-scripting/README.md

     {% load i18n %}
     {% trans "This is a message" %}

 Then we are going to create de translations for that.
-In this example im transalating to **Spanish (es)**, like this:
+In this example im translating to **Spanish (es)**, like this:

     django-admin makemessages -l es